CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 21. Black-out bases are not allowed.

 22. Bases that impede player speed (other than crouch bases) are not allowed IE: a prop to climb that makes players move slower than normal speed.
+    Crouch bases are excluded from this rule.

+23. Crouch bases may only have a total of 5 zigzag turns.

+24. One ways are not allowed, this includes both one way see through props and one way shooting.

 ## All Cooldowns: